Published Mar 02, 2026 · Updated Mar 02, 2026

-At Student Voice AI, we often talk about how to analyse student feedback well, but that starts with a more basic question: how do you get enough students to take part in the first place?
-A 2025 paper in Higher Education by Yue Zheng and Qian Ma looks directly at what motivates students to participate in teaching evaluations, using a hypothetical scenario experiment with 1,061 undergraduate students in China.
-The study is highly relevant to UK teams running module evaluations and other feedback mechanisms, because response rates shape both how representative your data is and how much free-text you have to work with.
+Student feedback is only useful if enough students show up to give it.
+A 2025 paper in Higher Education asks a practical question every university survey lead faces: what actually gets students to complete teaching evaluations?
+Yue Zheng and Qian Ma test that question through a hypothetical scenario experiment with 1,061 undergraduate students in China.
+For UK teams running module evaluations and other student voice mechanisms, the relevance is immediate: response rates shape both how representative your data is and how much free-text you have to work with.
 Read the paper here.

-Universities rely on student evaluations of teaching for module enhancement, staff development, and (in some contexts) high-stakes decisions.
+Universities rely on student evaluations of teaching for module enhancement, staff development, and, in some contexts, high-stakes decisions.
 But participation is not automatic.
-Students have competing demands on their time, may not believe anything will change, and may respond selectively depending on whether they are particularly happy or unhappy with a module.
+Students have competing demands on their time, may not believe anything will change, and may respond selectively depending on whether they feel particularly happy or unhappy with a module.

 Incentives mattered most.
 In the experiment, a grade-related bonus was the strongest lever for increasing students’ willingness to complete teaching evaluations.
-UK institutions may not want, or be able, to use grade incentives, but the result is still useful because it quantifies the general point: participation can be sensitive to tangible benefits, not just goodwill.
+UK institutions may not want, or be able, to use grade incentives, but the finding still matters because it quantifies a broader point: participation rises when students see a tangible return on their time, not just a general appeal to goodwill.

 Explaining that evaluations affect lecturers’ careers also increased participation, but less than incentives.
-This is a reminder that “closing the loop” communications are not only about accountability; they are also about motivation.
-Students need a credible story about what their feedback is for, and how it is used.
+This is a reminder that closing the loop in student voice initiatives is not only about accountability; it is also about motivation.
+Students need a credible story about what their feedback is for, how it is used, and why it is worth the effort to respond.

 Shortening the evaluation did not have a significant effect on participation.
 If you are relying on survey length alone as your response-rate strategy, this is a useful caution.
-Reducing burden can still be good design, but it may not solve the participation problem by itself.
+Reducing burden can still be good design, but it is unlikely to solve the participation problem by itself.

 “Vent effect”: students use SETs to express frustration; “Return effect”: students with positive experiences are more likely to participate.

 Second, be explicit about the ethics of incentives.
 Even if grade incentives are off the table, you can still test other approaches such as prize draws, recognition for student reps, or programme-level “you said, we did” reporting.
-The principle is to respect student effort and make the value exchange clear.
+The principle is to respect student effort and make the value exchange clear, without creating pressure that undermines trust.

 Q: How can we improve module evaluation response rates without using grade incentives?

 A: Start with credibility and convenience.
 Tell students what the evaluation is for, give one or two examples of changes made from past feedback, and make completion effortless (mobile-first, short estimated time, and a clear link in the VLE).
-Then test one change at a time, such as in-class completion windows or revised prompts, and track response by module and student group.
+Then test one change at a time, such as in-class completion windows or revised prompts, and track response by module and student group so you can see what actually moves participation.

 Q: What should we be cautious about when applying a hypothetical scenario experiment to our own context?